Make Your Logs Work for You

 With the basic filtering techniques out of the way, let’s focus on more advanced ones.

-The filtering capabilities we’ve discussed so far might be enough if you have basic filtering needs, but they have limitations.
+The filtering capabilities we’ve discussed so far may be sufficient for basic filtering needs, but they have limitations.
 If you have more advanced filtering needs, you need custom views.
-Custom views allow you to use exactly the information you need, combining events from different logs or different sources.
+Custom views enable you to use only the information you need, combining events from different logs or sources.

-On the Event Viewer window, right-click on Custom Views and then click on Create Custom View:
+On the Event Viewer window, right-click Custom Views and then click Create Custom View.

 For this example, these are the settings I’m picking: